Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 ### Workflow

-> An alternate title for this sub-section is "Workflow" (if data isn't really involved).
-> In this section, include a numbered list that annotates/describes the dataflow or workflow through the solution.
-Explain what each step does.
-Start from the user or external data source, and then follow the flow through the rest of the solution (as shown in the diagram).

-Before start the explanation of the workflow to implement the blue gren deployment for AKS, it is importnant to highlight that we need to see at this patter like a state machine in which blue and green cluster are on at the same time only for a limitied period of time, this is done to optmize the costs and operational effort.
+Before start the explanation of the workflow to implement the blue gren deployment for AKS, it is importnant to highlight that we need to see at this patter like a state machine in which blue or green cluster are on at the same time only for a limitied period of time, this is done to optmize the costs and operational effort.
 Assuming this we can summarizie the pattern in 5 stages:
 1. T0: Blue Cluster is On
 2. T1: Green Cluster Deployment
-3. T2: Sync K8S State between Blue and Green cluster
+3. T2: Sync K8S State between Blue and Green clusters
 4. T3: Traffic Switch to the green cluster
 5. T4: Blue cluster is destroyed

 The workkfow then will start again for the next planned release of the cluster, and the flow will start from the green cluster one.
+The triggers to transition in the multiples stages can be programtically configured and executed, this is usually the desired end state, that start from a manual/semi-automatic implementation.
+The triggers are related to functional parameters together with SLO/SLI defined at operation levele to cover apps and infra aspects.
-This pattern is flexible on the netwrok discoverabiity of the clusters, in fact you can have multiple options:
+This pattern is flexible on the network discoverabiity of the clusters, in fact you can have multiple options:
 - A DNS record dedicated to the blue and green clusters IP
 - A DNS record dedicated to the blue green cluster pointing to the App Gateway IP

 #### T0: Blue Cluster is On

 The initial stage of the pattern is to have the existing live cluster on, let assume that is the blue one.
 At this stage we are preparing for the deployment of the new version of the cluster.

 ![Step0](../media/bg-step0.png)

+The trigger condition for the [next stage](#t1-green-cluster-deployment) is the release of a new version of the clusters.

 #### T1: Green Cluster Deployment

 At this time the deployment of the new version is started, and the first step is to deploy the new cluster in parallel to the existing one.
 At this time the new cluster is only deplyed, the live traffic is still routed in the blue cluster, that is the live site.

 ![Step1](../media/bg-step1.png)

+The trigger to move into the [T2 stage](#t2-sync-k8s-state-between-blue-and-green-cluster) is the validation of AKS at platform level, usually are used native metrics avaiaable in Azure Monitor and CLI commands to check the healthy of the deployment.

 #### T2: Sync K8S State between Blue and Green cluster